pajaz/final-module-linux-conf-mgmt2022/Installation.md

 - States for admin/user creation for web-server and admin creation for workstations
 - Filezilla SFTP configuration with Interactive settings on User Workstations
 - ufw manual installation (possibly no automated installation coming)
 - Apache2 default index changed and user sites enabled
-  - User sites need extra permission setting manually as user home folder is lacking execute rights from other by default.

 ### To-Do

 - Filezilla to work with private-public key authentication rather than password
 - Web Server Apache2 configuration
-  - User site permission problem.
-Default \$HOME permissions need to be configured correctly.
 - Automated user creation for User Workstations
   - Has to be done manually as of now